 12Maca helps increase focus.
 2006 research published in the International Journal of Biomedical Science showed that maca helps to boost focus by stimulating the pituitary gland and hypothalamus (27).

 13Panax Ginseng improves brain function and calmness.
 One 2010 study tested a 400 milligram (mg) dose on 30 participants for 8 days.
-Participants showed improved calmness and ability to do math (28).
+Participants showed improved calmness and the ability to do math (28).

 14Rhodiola Rosea helps speed up mental processing.
 Rhodiola Rosea is often used in traditional Chinese medicine and is hypothesized to speed mental processing by reducing fatigue, like caffeine (29).